-On Wednesday 11 May jazz legend Don Laka, after a months long crusade to get more South African music played on local radio, convinced the SABC to change quota on all of its radio stations to 90% South African content for a trial period of three months.
+On Wednesday 11 May jazz legend Don Laka, after a months-long crusade to get more South African music played on local radio, convinced the SABC to change the quota on all of its radio stations to 90% South African content for a trial period of three months.
 The change took effect the day after it was announced.

 While this isn’t a free-for-all for everyone to get their music onto radio, it does present an opportunity for acts who were otherwise at the fringes, due to intense competition, to get their music heard.

 So how then do you get your music onto South African radio?
 Here’s a simplified guide: